fAlfaro21/fAlfaro21/README.md

 ## 🔭 Who am I in a few words...

 • I'm an IT Consultant with more than 15 years of business consulting experience in the Technology Information's Industry (IBM Maximo, IBM
 Tririga, SAP HCM, HR Access).
+Recently converted into a fullstack web developer ( Junior at the moment ).

 • I've been involved in the delivery of more than 25 client projects within several sectors: Public Sector, Oil & Gas, Telecommunications, Banking, Retail, Human Resources, Aviation, Distribution, Manufacturing and Transportation.